fetzerms/sabcmd/README.md

 # SABcmd
 Bash based command line interface for SABnzbd.
+The goal of this project is to nearly run without dependencies.
+So it could be run on embedded devices such as routers or in restricted chrooted environments.

+If you have python available, https://github.com/TobiasTheViking/sabcli is worth a look aswell.

 This script acts as an api client to SABnzbd.
 It offers basic operations, such as adding/removing nzb files to/from SABnzbd.